-Notes: PPA = power purchase agreement. "other" (left graph) includes renewable certificates and capacity dedicated to renewable hydrogen production.
+Notes: This analysis only covers procurement methods for the sale of electricity; it excludes any additional subsidies on investment costs such as tax credits, accelerated depreciation, rebates, grants, etc.).
+PPA = power purchase agreements are defined in this report as contracts that are bilaterally negotiated. "other" (left graph) includes renewable certificates and capacity dedicated to renewable hydrogen production.
 "Rest of world" (right graph) refers to the Middle East and North Africa, Eurasia and sub-Saharan Africa.
 "Unidentified" refers to countries for which the breakdown by procurement was not applied.

 Globally, almost 60% of utility-scale solar PV and wind deployment in the next two years will be developed under policies with administratively set remuneration policies such as fixed tariffs, premiums, and utility-owned projects.
-However, most of this deployment will be in China, where developers receive tariffs set at the
+However, most of this deployment will be in China, where developers receive tariffs set at the provincial benchmark electricity price now that renewable energy feed-in tariffs have been phased out.
+Excluding China, less than 15% of the world's utility-scale solar PV and wind capacity additions are expected to be procured through administratively set tariffs.